yatharthSathya/altVerse/README.md

 - OpenAI API (GPT-4o-mini model) for generating text

 **License**
-MIT License — feel free to fork the repo and adapt, just please give credit where it’s due!
+MIT License — feel free to fork the repo and adapt, just please make sure to give me credit.
+If you improve something or fix a bug, feel free to open a pull request.